 AF utilizes a neutral panel of over 8,800 claims professionals from our member companies.
-In order to become an AF arbitrator, applicants must have five years of applicable claims experience and clearly demonstrate they have the required claims experience and knowledge base in order to render impartial, informed decisions.
+To become an AF arbitrator, applicants must have applicable claims experience (number of years vary by forum) and clearly demonstrate they have the required claims experience and knowledge base in order to render impartial, informed decisions.

 AF is dedicated to ensuring our members receive the level of service they deserve.
 We have implemented a number of training options designed to deliver essential knowledge and skills-based arbitration training that members can apply immediately to improve their results.
 AF's training offerings include

 - Reference Guides - Detailed resource outlining the application of each rule of the arbitration programs.

 - Online Tutorials - Brief lessons designed to introduce you to AF's forums and provide you with the "basics" to get started filing or responding to cases in arbitration.

 - Webinars - Workshops focus on practical application of the rules, regulations, and procedures of each arbitration program.